Classification of Account Receivable an Asset or Liability?

 - Account Receivable are short term gains, so they would be recorded under current assets in the balance sheet.

 This has been a guide to Is Account Receivable An Asset or Liability.
-Here we will discuss some practical examples of Account Receivable to understand whether it is an asset or Liability.
+Here we discuss some practical examples of Account Receivable classification along with a detailed explanation.
 You can learn more about accounting from the following articles –